dymaxionlabs/python-sdk/docs/index.rst

 Authentication
 ==============

-Sing up at https://app.dymaxionlabs.com/signup if you don't have a user yet, otherwise log in.
+Sign up at https://app.dymaxionlabs.com/signup if you don't have a user yet, otherwise log in.

 When entering the first time, you will be asked to create a new Project.
 After